ovn-org/ovn-kubernetes/docs/okeps/okep-4456-egressip-on-user-defined-networks.md

 When traffic from both EgressIP and Non-EgressIP pods arrive at br-ex with GR masquerade IP used as the source IP address, there should be a way to distinguish which packets require SNAT for EgressIP, otherwise it would be SNATed with the node's IP address.
 The EgressIP pod is packet marked using OVN's Logical Router Policy (LRP) and flow rule in br-ex match on `pkt_mark` to apply SNAT.

+### Packet marks
-There is a need for each EgressIP object mapped with a unique packet mark identifier so that we can distinguish which packets required SNAT'ing to the relevant EgressIP IP.
-We do not require a packet mark per IP within each EgressIP CR because only one IP maybe assigned per node and a node controller can deduce which IP that is.
+We do not require a packet mark per IP within each EgressIP CR because only one IP is assigned per node per EgressIP CR.
-Since the name of the EgressIP object is a unique value globally, this can be used to derive packet marker identifiers using go libraries like `hash/fnv`, The maximum allowed value for the identifier is 2^32-1.
+Packet mark allocation must not conflict with other features using packet marks, be within the specific integer range defined by the linux kernel and also not conflict with other features utilizing packet marks.

+There isn't a reliable way for each node controller to generate a deterministic packet mark based on the constraints mentioned previously for each EgressIP CR.

+Packet marks (integer) will be centrally allocated by a cluster manager managed allocator and annotated on each EgressIP CR.
+If cluster manager restarts or another instance takes over, it can rebuild its allocator cache from the existing EgressIP CRs.

+The node controllers will refer to this integer to determine the packet mark for a given EgressIP CR.

 ### Handling of EgressIP in layer 3 default cluster network and user defined network